Home Cocktails Homemade Liqueur Tia-Maria

 How long should I let Tia Maria sit before using it?

-It's recommended to let Tia Maria sit for at least one week after preparation.
-This resting period allows the flavors to meld and develop, resulting in a smoother and more balanced liqueur.
+It is recommended to let Tia Maria steep for at least one week after preparation.
+This allows the flavors of the coffee, brown sugar, and vanilla to meld together, resulting in a smoother and richer liqueur.

 Can I adjust the sweetness of my Tia Maria?

-What type of rum works best in Tia Maria?
+What type of rum works best for making Tia Maria?

-Can I use instant coffee instead of brewed coffee in Tia Maria?
+Can I use instant coffee instead of ground coffee for Tia Maria?

 You Might Also Like